-where y{imt} is a measure of loan characteristics for lender i, in MSA m during year t. l_i is a dummy for lenders that lobby the federal government for specific issues related to consumer protection in mortgage lending and securitization.19 Z{imt} denotes a set of control variables at the lender-MSA level. v_m and π_t denote a set of MSA and year fixed effects respectively. $v_m \pi_t$ captures the effect of all MSA-time varying factors, which are constant across lenders.
+where y{imt} is a measure of loan characteristics for lender i, in MSA m during year t. l_i is a dummy for lenders that lobby the federal government on specific issues.
+16 Z{imt} denotes a set of control variables at the lender-MSA level. v_m and π_t denote a set of MSA and year fixed effects respectively. $v_m \pi_t$ captures the effect of all MSA-time varying factors on loan characteristics, which are constant across lenders.
 MSA fixed effects control for any time-invariant MSA level omitted variable, which could be correlated with lobbying and also affect loan characteristics.
 In addition, the interaction between MSA and year effects, allows us to capture any time-varying MSA characteristics.
 Time effects control for global shocks affecting all lenders and areas equally.
-The parameter of interest is β , which captures time-invariant differences in mortgage loan characteristics between lenders that lobby and lenders that do not lobby.
+The parameter of interest is β , which captures average differences in mortgage loan characteristics between lenders that lobby and lenders that do not lobby.17